Exhibits & ProgramsDiscover the Naked Mole Rat Cam.

-Pacific Science Center has two HD cameras in our naked mole rat exhibit (one is now offline for repairs).
+Pacific Science Center has an HD camera in our naked mole rat exhibit.
 Thanks to our friends at Nest, you can watch live HD video of these amazing little creatures 24×7.
 Occasionally, you can hear sounds coming from the industrious mole rats as they move about their habitat.
 The clicking sound is them chewing or gnawing away.
 Read below for more information about what they do and why.
 The live stream here requires a Flash-enabled browser or you can download the free Nest app for your iOS or Android device and view these streams anytime.
 We invite you to follow us on Facebook where we announce special events happening in this exhibit.
 You’ll know when to tune in to witness the amazing feats of our naked mole rats.
 We welcome your questions and comments about the activity you see.
-Feel free to drop us a note anytime at firstname.lastname@example.org.
+Feel free to drop us a note anytime at email@example.com.

 Our naked mole rat exhibit is located just outside the entrance to the Tropical Butterfly House adjacent to the Insect Village.
 Below are some facts about these curious creatures.

 - The animals may be very motionless but they are not dead.
 Their resting metabolism is much lower than that of other mammals, because they do not thermoregulate.
 So they may breathe slowly and appear not to be breathing at all.